 Remuneration and Performance Management

-At present, China Telecom has established a relatively comprehensive performance evaluation system for all its employees.
+The Company has established a relatively comprehensive performance evaluation system for all its employees.
 Branches of all levels have established employees’ performance evaluation teams which are led by the respective general manager of the relevant branch.
 The teams have formulated evaluation methods for deputies, functional departments, subordinated units and general employees of the Company.
 The Company managed to improve its employee evaluation and incentive mechanism and related supervision system to secure the fairness and reliability of the performance evaluation results.
-At the same time, it has further optimised and improved the performance evaluation system to appraise the performance by categories of business units, deputies, middle-level management and employees, enhancing the specific focus and relevance of the entire performance evaluation process.
+At the same time, it has further optimised and improved the performance evaluation system to appraise the performance by categories of business units, deputies, middle-level management and employees of all levels, enhancing the specific focus and relevance of the entire performance evaluation process.

 The Company strictly abides by the laws and regulations such as the “Labour Law of the People’s Republic of China” and the “Labour Contract Law of the People’s Republic of China” to regulate its employment practices.
-The Company adheres to offering equality of remuneration and work for male and female employees, implements special regulations to protect female employees’ rights and interests, and there were no discriminatory policies or regulations, and there had been no circumstance whereby child labour or forced labour was employed.
+The Company adheres to offering equality of remuneration and work for male and female employees and implements special regulations to protect female employees’ rights and interests.
+There were no discriminatory policies or regulations, nor had there been any circumstance whereby child labour or forced labour was employed.